-For unique identification of each customer/account holder in the CUSTOMER_MASTER table, a primary key column named CUSTOMER_ID made.
+For the unique identification of each customer/account holder in the CUSTOMER_MASTER table, a primary key column named CUSTOMER_ID made.

-For identifying customer and bank account relationship in the ACCOUNTS_MASTER table, an already existing customer in the CUSTOMER_MASTER table must be referenced.
+For identifying customer and bank account relationships in the ACCOUNTS_MASTER table, an already existing customer in the CUSTOMER_MASTER table must be referenced.
 Thus, the CUSTOMER_ID column – also created in the ACCOUNTS_MASTER table – is a foreign key.

-Well this column is special one because its values are not newly created.
-Rather these values must reference identical and existing values in primary key column of another table, which is the CUSTOMER_ID column of the CUSTOMER_MASTER table.
+Well, this column is a special one because its values are not newly created.
+Rather these values must reference identical and existing values in the primary key column of another table, which is the CUSTOMER_ID column of the CUSTOMER_MASTER table.

 Referential integrity is a standard which means any CUSTOMER_ID value in the CUSTOMER_MASTER table can’t be edited without editing the corresponding value in the ACCOUNTS_MASTER table.

 What Is The Purpose Of Enforcing Referential Integrity?

 How To Enforce referential integrity in Access 2013/2016?

-The main purpose of using the referential integrity is to prevent orphan records and maintaining the references completely synchronized.
-So that there is no record in your Access database that references other records which no longer exists.
+The main purpose of using referential integrity is to prevent orphan records and maintaining the references completely synchronized.
+So that there is no record in your Access database that references other records that no longer exist.

-User can enforce Referential Integrity by enabling it for table relationship.
-Once it gets enforced, access rejects any operations which violate referential integrity rule for that table relationship.
+Users can enforce Referential Integrity by enabling it for a table relationship.
+Once it gets enforced, Access rejects any operations which violate referential integrity rule for that table relationship.
 Access also rejects the updates that change the target of references and also deletions which remove the target of references.

-In order to have access propagates referential updates and deletions.
+In order to have access to propagates referential updates and deletions.
 So that all the related rows get changed accordingly, check out the section which Set the cascade options.

 Condition Under Which Referential Integrity Works: